 In the area of Special Needs Estate Planning, I help parents to ensure that their children are properly taken care of now and well into the future.
 I have helped parents of special needs children to draft Wills, Trusts, Special Needs Trusts, Health Care Proxies, Advance Directives, and HIPAA releases, and also to navigate the guardianship process in the court system.

-My legal training is supplemented by a Master's Degree in Education (M.Ed.), a Massachusetts teaching certificate, and personal experience dealing with the special education system on behalf of my own child.
+My legal training is supplemented by a Master's Degree in Education (M.Ed.), a Massachusetts teaching certificate, and most importantly, personal experience dealing with the special education system on behalf of my own child.
 Because of this experience and interest, I have dedicated the majority of my practice to helping students with special needs and their families.
 My many years of advocating on behalf of my own child, from Early Intervention through college, allow me to offer empathy, guidance and understanding that can only come from such personal experience.
 I look forward to helping you.

 Radio Interview - 08/02/13